The Legal Framework for prostitution in the Netherlands has not changed since 2000. On the moment of writing this report (2012) the Law Regulation

 More important in the debate on registration of sex workers, as one of the core issues in the above mentioned law was a court case before the European Human Rights Court: (Khelili vs. Zwitserland) in which the registration of a sex worker was declared a violation of art.
 8 of the European Human Rights Treaty.

 In Dutch crime registration the professional occupation of victims is usually not listed.
-For example, when a plumber is a victim of pickpockets, we won’t find that back in the crime statistics.
-Sometimes professional associations like those of taxi drivers or medics might keep records of the incidence of crimes against them.
+For example, when a plumber is a victim of pickpockets, we won’t find that in the crime statistics.
+Sometimes professional associations like those of taxi drivers or of medics might keep records of the incidence of crimes against them.
 In the case of serious violence against or murders of sex workers these incidences are highlighted in the media.

 There is however one type of crime against sex workers that is subject of specific data collection and that is human trafficking.
 Two organizations keep track of the incidence of traffic: Comensha and The National Rapporteur on Trafficking in Human Beings and Sexual Violence against Children.
 The latter yearly publishes lengthy reports full of statistics about court cases, perpetrators and victims.
 Their estimates of the number of victims is based on the number of cases that are brought to court or are in the investigation phase (about 450 in prostitution in 2009).
 (Nationaal Rapporteur Mensenhandel, 2010) These reports are published on their website which has an extensive section in English.
 Not all victims report the traffickers to the police.
 Besides all sorts of officials, outreach organizations and clients may also suspect that some sex workers are victim of trafficking.
 That is where Comensha (Coordination Centre Trafficking comes in.
 Comensha gathers data from these sources.
-Recently this organization published the figures on 2012. (link) According to Comensha 2012 incidents regarding 1177 women and 37 men were reported who were possibly victims of traffic That is supposedly an increase of one third in relation to 2011.
+Recently this organization published the figures on 2012. (link) According to Comensha 2012 incidents regarding 1177 women and 37 men were reported who were possibly victims of traffic That is supposedly an increase of one third compared to 2011.
 This rise was mostly the result of an increasing involvement of the border police (military police or marechaussee, who stopped suspected victims at the border.
 The figures of Comensha are open to debate because they concern possible suspects seen by people who different views on how to discern cases of traffic.

 NB: In the Netherlands a trafficker who recruits women with promises of a loving relationship are called loverboys.